emirakdogan/nfl-big-data-bowl-2026-spatiotemporal-transformer/README.md

 ## Project Overview

-The model uses a 1-second pre-throw context window at 10 Hz and predicts future cumulative `(dx, dy)` movement for the targeted player.
+The model uses a 1-second pre-throw context window and predicts future cumulative `(dx, dy)` movement for the targeted player.
 Each play is represented as a sequence of frames, where players and the ball reference are encoded as tokens.

 Key ideas: